 This is an exception-based report: only those standards that have been assessed as not met are included.
-Where the HTA determines that a standard is not met, the level of the shortfall is classified as 'Critical', 'Major' or 'Minor' (see Appendix 3: Classification of the level of shortfall).
+Where the HTA determines that a standard is not met, the level of the shortfall is classified as 'Critical', 'Major' or 'Minor' (see Appendix 2: Classification of the level of shortfall).
 Where HTA standards are fully met, but the HTA has identified an area of practice that could be further improved, advice is given to the DI.

-Reports of HTA inspections and VRAs carried out from 1 November 2010 are published on the HTA's website.
+Reports of HTA inspections or desk-based assessments carried out from 1 November 2010 are published on the HTA's website.

-Appendix 3: Classification of the level of shortfall (HA)
+Appendix 2: Classification of the level of shortfall (HA)